sisso/rust-space/rust/docs/forum.md

 # Forum

+## AtSectorId

+One more time come to the discussion if we should have Location::AtSector or a diffirecent component.
+While centralize most of position algorithms become much simplier, some systems that dont care about position like is not good to have a position.

+- Neh, only because you are not doing right and searching not only for the nearest secort, but nearest position.
+NEGATE!!!

 ## Factory and Shipyard and input ores

 Both require inputs, both potentially require cargo reservation, both require cargo delivering.